Automatic life cycle management

 For each title, all of the life cycle rules are applied and the conditions of the rules are compared to the values calculated for the title.

-Please note: Titles, where at least one copy has date information (year of publication, edition, and/or volume) per definition does not match any life cycle rules.
+Please note: Titles, where at least one copy has periodical information (year of publication, edition, and/or volume) will not match any life cycle rules.
+These are excluded.

 When a match is found, the title’s entry is updated in the title statistics with a reference to the matching rule.
 The subsequent use of this match is contingent on which actions have been configured for the rule.